 Copyright infringement is one of the most common pain points for most new businesses in China.
 With the prevalence of copyright breaches, it’s crucial to work with international property rights specialists in the country.
 It’s equally important to develop your strategy for property rights early on — preferably before entering the country.

-NB: China does not have trademark deals with most countries, whatever trademark register in your home country won’t cut it.
+NB: China does not have trademark deals with most countries, whatever trademark registered in your home country won’t cut it.
 You need to register your product in China!

 Step 5: Develop Your Marketing Strategy